2025

 BLMR CONTEST CRITERIA

-Submission of a typed essay and a photo of you reading your selected book.
+Submission of a typed paragraph and a photo of you reading your recommended book.

 People Recommend